jos-19/project/README.md

 Audio analysis is crucial for various applications, from sound engineering to environmental noise monitoring.
 However, visualized audio data is often inaccessible without expensive, bulky equipment or complex desktop software.
 There is a need for a portable, low-cost solution that can visualize sound frequencies in real-time to identify dominant frequencies, noise levels, and spectral balance in an immediate environment.

 ### The Solution
 We are designing a portable **Audio Spectrum Analyzer** based on the ESP32 microcontroller.
 This system will capture environmental audio, process it using Fast Fourier Transform (FFT) algorithms, and visualize the frequency spectrum on a compact OLED display.
-Additionally, the system features wireless connectivity (Bluetooth/Wi-Fi) to mirror the display on a mobile app and allow for remote control, making it a versatile tool for educational and hobbyist audio analysis.
+Additionally, the system features wireless connectivity(Wi-Fi) to mirror the display on a mobile app and allow for remote control, making it a versatile tool for educational and hobbyist audio analysis.

 ---